City of Peoria, Illinois

 - Minimum Qualifications

 Bachelor’s degree from an accredited four-year college or university in Public Administration, Economics, Business Administration, Communications, Social Work, Political Science, or related field; and one to three years progressively responsible related experience required.
 Any equivalent combination of education, training, and experience, which provides the required knowledge, skills, and abilities to perform the essential functions of the job, considered.

 - Supplemental Information

 MENTAL/PHYSICAL REQUIREMENTS: Must have the mental and physical capabilities to perform the essential functions of the position with or without reasonable accommodation.
-Frequently exposed to outdoor weather conditions, fumes, or airborne particles.
-Will work outdoors and conditions are typically loud.
-When in classroom training, work is performed in a normal office environment with little exposure to outdoor temperatures or dirt and dust and conditions are typically moderately quiet. *Please notify the Human Resources Department if accommodations are required to participate in the selection process.
+Work is performed in a normal office environment with little exposure to outdoor temperatures or dirt and dust.
+Working conditions are typically moderately quiet. *Please notify the Human Resources Department if accommodations are required to participate in the selection process.